vjo/BasisDataAnalysis/README.md

 ![Steps per day color](./steps-per-day_20130728-20150727.png)

 Each days of the week are assigned with a color.
-The goal was to be able to find visual patterns.
+The goal was to visually find patterns.
 We can see that Saturdays, in green, generally have peaks: shopping and running day :).
-By April 2015, Wednesdays are also trending as I have been doing some sport regularly on Wednesday.
+By April 2015, Wednesdays are also trending as I have been doing some sport regularly on this day.

 ## Conclusion